 - Milwaukee Brewers

 Well done, Facebook.
 Again, much of this is simply from me telling Facebook what interests me in my profile or by interacting with content in my News Feed.
-But some strong connections here.
+But some strong Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. here.

 The Bad Matches

 Keep in mind, though, that I removed nearly half of the interests associated with me.
 Some were ridiculously general.
-Others are of no interest to me at all — some even being in other languages.
+Others are of no interest to me at all.

 Here’s a fun sampling: